-Diagnosis of EO is based on the International Consensus Diagnostic Criteria:
+There are specific criteria for the diagnosis of EO based on the International Consensus Diagnostic Criteria:

 Conditions associated with oesophageal eosinophilia can include gastro-oesophageal reflux (GORD), oesophageal infections, Crohn’s disease (with oesophageal involvement) and connective tissue disease among others.
 PPI-responsive oesophageal eosinophilia, which originally required exclusion with a trial of PPI prior to biopsy, is now considered a subset of EO.

 The key investigation is a gastroscopy and biopsy to confirm the presence of eosinophil-predominant inflammation.

 The endoscopic appearance in EO may be normal, or there may be classic features of EO including linear furrows (longitudinal cracks in the oesophageal mucosa), white spots due to eosinophilic abscesses, schatzki rings (narrowing at the lower oesophagus) or multiple circular rings (termed ‘trachealisation’).

 Additional investigations are guided by the suspected underlying diagnosis.
 Commonly, EO is associated with elevated levels of IgE and peripheral eosinophilia, but this is usually mild.